ncen5293/notKirbyGame/README.md

 # notKirbyGame
-Made in Unity2D using assets from Kirby games.
+Made in Unity2D using assets from Kirby games and 2 things from Megaman.

 A short 5 - 10 minute game I made.